David Anderle: The Beach Boys

 Painting from memory, Anderle had produced a dark, moody vision of Brian, his skin the color of alabaster, his mouth bent in a curious smile, his blazing eyes peering out of a blackness that bristled with icons and figures. ...
 Everything about the painting struck [Brian] as extraordinarily significant, from the way the spray of icons hovered in the background to the numerological significance of their number and order.

 Anderle later said that he felt his relationship with Wilson was never the same afterward.
 The last time Wilson was visited by Anderle to discuss business matters, Wilson refused to leave his bedroom.
 Frustrated by Wilson's behavior, Anderle disassociated from the group and Brother Records by April 1967.

 A published conversation between Anderle and journalist Paul Williams, serialized in Crawdaddy in 1968, was one of the earliest resources for information regarding the Smile album.
 In 1971, Anderle became the first to allege, in print, that the remark "don't fuck with the formula" was spoken by Beach Boy Mike Love.
 Another conversation between Anderle and Williams, from 1997, was published in the form of a chapter in Williams' book How Deep Is the Ocean?.

 Later work

-In 1968, Anderle moved to Elektra Records, where he worked with such acts as Judy Collins, David Ackles, the Doors and Love.
+In 1968, Anderle moved to Elektra Records, where he worked with such acts as Judy Collins, David Ackles, the Doors, Bread and Love.
 In 1970, he joined A&M Records, working as a staff producer and A&R person for the company set up by Herb Alpert and Jerry Moss.
 His production credits included albums for Rita Coolidge, Amy Grant, Delaney and Bonnie, Kris Kristofferson, Aaron Neville, Chris De Burgh, Rhinoceros, Ozark Mountain Daredevils, Doc Holliday and the Circle Jerks.

 At A&M, he later took charge of film music, and supervised the music on films including The Breakfast Club (1985), Pretty in Pink (1986), Good Morning, Vietnam (1987), and Scrooged (1988).
 Keith Forsey credited Anderle with convincing Simple Minds to record "Don't You (Forget About Me)" for the soundtrack of The Breakfast Club.